 Long pepper's complexity takes well to ingredients with unusual, nuanced flavors, such as spring favorites like artichokes, asparagus, and mushrooms.
 These are best cooked simply, with freshly ground long pepper added at the end to preserve its flavor.
 In this time of mangoes, long pepper is the perfect complementary spice for sweet dishes and salads.
 Long pepper grinds easily in a spice grinder, and can be used as a substitute for black pepper—either finely ground or coarsely cracked—where a sweeter, spicier accent is desired.

 Long pepper also takes exceedingly well to the dark, lusty inroads of barbecue.
 Fatty 'Cue, a Malaysian-inspired barbecue joint in Brooklyn, lacquers pork ribs with a sauce of fish sauce, palm sugar, and long pepper.
-But long pepper would be a fine addition to any dry rub; its garam masala-like flavors pair well with all manners of pork, beef, and lamb.
+But long pepper would be a fine addition to any dry rub; its garam masala-like flavors pair well with pork, beef, and lamb.
 Treat it like the bridge between black pepper and chiles in your spice blends to add considerable complexity and flavorful heat.